 That was why, in the view of another teacher, “SATs are the biggest barrier that we have to high quality and relevant learning.”

-A 2018 survey revealed almost three-quarters of teachers (74 per cent) say the Year 2 test regime is detrimental to teachers' mental health.
+In a 2018 a survey found most three-quarters of teachers (74 per cent) say the Year 2 test regime is detrimental to teachers' mental health.

 What do parents think?

 The NEU is working closely with several parent organisations who are all opposed to high stakes testing and in particular, SATs and baseline testing.
 The parents’ organisation, Let our Kids be Kids recently wrote to Damian Hinds spelling out their opposition to SATs.
 They are also supporting parents who are withdrawing or want to withdraw their children from SATs.

 Let Our Kids be Kids is part of a wider coalition, More Than a Score (MTAS), of which NEU is also a member.
 MTAS has prepared a parents’ toolkit to help parents and community groups campaign against high stakes testing.

 Dylan Wiliam is one of the world’s leading authorities on assessment.
 He writes (2011): “In every single instance in which high-stakes accountability systems have been implemented … adverse unintended consequences have significantly reduced, and in many cases have completely negated, the positive benefits.”

 In a review of the effects of high-stakes testing in several countries, Wynne Harlen, writing for the Cambridge Primary Review Trust (2014) analysed the effect of high-stakes tests on teachers and pupils.
 She noted that: “the pressure that teachers feel to increase test results is often transferred to pupils.
 This research shows that under these pressures teachers focus teaching on the test content – resulting in teaching to the test – effectively training pupils how to pass the tests, thus narrowing the classroom interpretation of the curriculum, to the detriment of pupils’ wider and deeper understanding and skill.”